 There are two types of diabetes:

-Type 2 – This results from a lack of insulin or when the insulin that there is doesn’t work properly.
+Type 2 This results from a lack of insulin and high blood sugar (glucose) or when the insulin that is there is doesn’t work properly.
 Type 2 diabetes is the most common form of diabetes and usually affects people over the age of 40 years old.
 The following groups of people are more likely to develop Type 2 diabetes:

 - Asian or African Caribbean people